Q. Why is it that on Sundays you can do whatever you gave up for Lent?

 A. Ah, yes, this is one of those things that many people do not realize.
-I think the answer could be given in two different ways.
+The answer could be given in two different ways.
 There is no clear teaching on this since giving something up in Lent is more of a personal sacrifice, even though it is encouraged as a Church discipline.
 Let me share the two approaches you could take.

-However, with that said, it’s also important to point out that Sundays are Solemnities within the Church.
-A Solemnity is a day of the greatest celebration and especially focuses upon the entire action of Christ’s life, death AND resurrection.
-So Sundays are not technically to be days of fast; rather, they are to be days of feasting!
+With that said, it’s also important to point out that Sundays are Solemnities within the Church.
+A Solemnity is a day of the greatest celebration and especially focuses upon the entire action of Christ’s life, death, AND resurrection.
+Sundays are not technically to be days of fast; rather, they are to be days of feasting!

-As a child I remember approaching Lent in this way and have always continued this practice.
+As a child, I remember approaching Lent in this way and have always continued this practice.
 For me, it has always been a welcome moment of rest from the penance of Lent and has helped me remember that the joy of Easter is the final goal of any fasting and penance.
-Psychologically and spiritually it seems good to celebrate these mini-celebrations of Easter every Sunday, and it seems to help make the days of fasting more meaningful.
+Psychologically and spiritually, it seems good to celebrate these mini-celebrations of Easter every Sunday, and it helps make the days of fasting more meaningful.
 It adds a certain rhythm to the week, focusing on both celebration and penance at the appropriate times.

-The bottom line is that sacrifice and penance is for a purpose.
-It’s a means to an end, not an end in itself.
-In other words, our ultimate goal is not sacrifice and penance; rather, our ultimate goal is the resurrection.
-Penance helps us on that journey but penance should never be seen as the final end.
+The bottom line is that sacrifice and penance have a purpose.
+It’s a means to an end, not the end in itself.
+In other words, our ultimate goal is not sacrifice or penance; rather, our ultimate goal is the resurrection.
+Penance helps us on that journey, but penance should never be seen as the final end.

-So my recommendation is to celebrate and to celebrate all Solemnities within our Church well.
+My recommendation is to celebrate all Solemnities within our Church well.
 This will only help make the days of penance more fruitful.